LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/ecoli/state_placeholder.md

 We evaluated the current state of *E. coli* at |NUMBER_SITES| monitoring sites across the Manawatū FMU.

 ### Understanding the Measurements
-When testing for *E. coli*, scientists report the results in either Colony Forming Units (cfu) or Most Probable Number (MPN) per 100 millilitres (mL).
-Simply put, both of these units count the number of living bacteria in a small sample of water.
+When testing for *E. coli*, scientists report the results in units of Most Probable Number (MPN) per 100 millilitres (mL).
+Simply put, they count the number of living bacteria in a small sample of water.

 ### How We Grade the Risk
 To get a highly reliable A-to-E grade for human health risk, experts do not just look at a single number.
 Instead, the final grade is calculated using four different summary statistics: